Molecular Dynamics, Enhanced Sampling, and Collective Variables

 Introduction

 Molecular dynamics is easy to describe and hard to use.
 You have atoms, a potential energy function, and Newton’s equations.
 Integrate the equations for long enough, and the trajectory should tell you how the molecule moves.
+For background on molecular simulation, see Frenkel & Smit, 2001 and Tuckerman, 2010.

 The phrase “long enough” hides the entire problem.